GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Schrödinger_Cathouse.md

 Misdeeds of age 16 aginst [the schizophrenic daughter](https://www.goodreads.com/quotes/96477-schizophrenia-may-be-a-necessary-consequence-of-literacy-p-32) at Levant doouble-imported Christian Lesbian torture camp?
 OPER_A Import from Afar, Aja, Metaphors of Lunch without clothing, a mechanical torture of a lesbian at the camp.
 Literary devices of machine-think binary logic of zero or one, dead or alive { Helen, Tim }, and the authoring of books - who created John One One, us ladies or Him? https://www.youtube.com/watch?v=M1pmEy6oNvc

-This is a [shootout at the "NOT OK" X chromosome Saloon and Corral](https://en.wikipedia.org/wiki/Gunfight_at_the_O.K._Corral) / Carol.... against the dar-side of Darth Vader father-figutres that put little 16 year old girls into interment camps and poison ABQ with meth mythos.
+This is a [shootout at the "NOT OK" X chromosome Saloon and Corral](https://en.wikipedia.org/wiki/Gunfight_at_the_O.K._Corral) / Carol.... against the dark-side of Darth Vader father-figures that put little 16 year old girls into interment camps and poison ABQ with meth mythos.
 The sexy cool bad-guys are under *fire*, X Skull and Pirate Ship Jolly Roger raised by the middle aged ladies!
+Pick up the microphone taps at minute 22 Episode One?
+The singson is on stage, the show is on!
+OPERA_A Carol, take up your white board pen and paper notes.
+Media Ecology abounds, Everything is Media Ecology.
+John One One guitars in hand, pluck this bitter heart-srings Carol!
+WHO_ARE_YOU Helen, are you Tim? https://www.youtube.com/watch?v=LraRTcSY7eU ALP?

+&nbsp;

 ## Tim Dead from Backwards Ladder Fall?